Respiratory Care Technology

 San Antonio, TX 78203-2098

-Prospective students submitting an application to the Respiratory Care Technology Program will be selected based upon certain criteria.
+Prospective students submitting an application to the Respiratory Care Technology Program will be selected based on certain criteria.

 No person shall, on the basis of race, color, sex, pregnancy, religion, creed, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, sexual orientation, gender, transgender status, gender identity, gender expression, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status, any other protected category under applicable local, state or federal law, or persons who have opposed discrimination or participated in any complaint process on campus or before a government agency, be excluded from participation in, denied the benefits of, or subjected to discrimination in employment or under any program or activity sponsored or conducted by the College District.
 H.1.1